graphql/graphql.github.io/site/learn/Learn-Queries.md

 ## Fragments

-Let's say we had a relatively complicated page in our app, which let us look at two heroes side by side, along with their friends.
+Let's say we had a relatively complicated page in our app, which lets us look at two heroes side by side, along with their friends.
 You can imagine that such a query could quickly get complicated, because we would need to repeat the fields at least once - one for each side of the comparison.

 That's why GraphQL includes reusable units called _fragments_.
 Fragments let you construct sets of fields, and then include them in queries where you need to.
 Here's an example of how you could solve the above situation using fragments: